There is something about the outside of a horse that is good for the inside of a man

-Pony Play sessions in Term 3 2022 take approximately 2hrs on a Saturday afternoon.
+Pony Play sessions take approximately 2hrs on a Saturday afternoon.
 The participant does not need to have any horse experience, but must be able to walk confidently in a sand arena over small obstacles, leading a horse independently.

 Spaces are limited so get in quick!

 Note: this program does not make any therapeutic claims as it is not run by individuals qualified in mental health, but by experienced RDA Coaches and volunteers who understand the benefits of interacting with horses, particularly if the play is mindful, focused and deliberate.
 Volunteers never offer advice, but will practice active listening.

 Patrons: Her Excellency The Honourable Margaret Beazley AO QC Governor of NSW and Mr Dennis Wilson

 Get In Touch

 P. (02) 9868 2223

 ABN 95 512 471 818 • CFN 12295 Charitable Fundraising Act 1991 All donations over $2 are tax deductible